Pieloth/ASUS-G713PV-fix/README.md

 DRIPS state is the lowest powered mode in Modern Standby, where the computer is really sleeping.
 See details in [References document 1](#References).

-On Asus STRIX laptop, this state can be easily identified in AC mode, bu the lights on the keyboard, in a nice red effect:
+On Asus STRIX laptop, this state can be easily identified in AC mode, by the lights on the keyboard, showing a nice red effect:

 ![ezgif-608d3a39ba95bd6d](https://github.com/user-attachments/assets/2d6b0e80-a177-456c-9006-9e70241569f4)